Approval and classification of bulls results from three primary evaluations;

 Linear Assessment of Bulls

-Please click on linear assessment results to website 170421 to download the latest Excel file
+Please click on linear assessment results to website 180428 to download the latest Excel file giving full results of the bull inspection.

 A Call for Quality Bulls